ZixCash/ZixCash/doc/init.md

 1. Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "akulacore" user and group.
+All three startup configurations assume the existence of a "akula" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes akulad will be set up for the current user.

 2. Configuration
 ---------------------------------